mac-codes/portfolio-by-mac/README.md

 My personal portfolio

 #### Live Version: I could not figure out for the life me how to publish this even using gh pages.
-I had to remake a repository because I kept ruining my app and could not fix it with branches lol. will be going to office hour ❤️
+I kept forgetting to use branches so this was absolutely brutal. will be in OO ❤️

 ## Built With